Additions & Renovations

 - The stamp or statement that the qualified designer has reviewed and taken responsibility for the design activities

-- Grading plan stamped by a competent person (P. Eng., C.E.T., OLS) where the addition is greater than 400ft2
+- A grading plan stamped by a competent person (P. Eng., C.E.T., OLS) is requried where the addition is greater than 400ft2

 - Foundation plan